patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/styles/spacers.md

 path: "/design-guidelines/styles/spacers"
 ---

-<h1 class="pf-c-title pf-m-4xl">Spacers</h1>
+# Spacers
-<p class="pf-u-mb-2xl">We use spacers to define fixed amounts of space between elements.
+We use spacers to define fixed amounts of space between elements.
 Spacers make it easy for designers to maintain consistency across screens.
-Since the same spacer sizes and values are built into the PatternFly codebase, spacers also majorly simplify the design handoff between designers and developers.</p>
+Since the same spacer sizes and values are built into the PatternFly codebase, spacers also majorly simplify the design handoff between designers and developers.

 <div class="pf-u-display-flex pf-u-flex-direction-row pf-u-mb-lg">
   <div class="spacer4">